enonic/old-xp-doc/doc/reference/ssjs/cookies.rst

+.. _cookies:

 Cookies
 =======

-Cookies values can be set in responses using two different ways.
+Http Cookie values can be set in responses using two different ways.

 * If the value is just a string, then the cookie is created using default settings.
 * If the value is an object, then it will try to set the settings.
 Every field is optional except value.